julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 - and long-term practices like **The Planted Threshold Seal**

 Each one is placed where it belongs: entry, clearing, holding, or maintenance; so you’re **not guessing what to use or when**.

 ---

-## This guide is for you if:

-You've cleansed repeatedly but the heaviness returns.

-You have the herbs but don't know which situation calls for which method.

-You want folk practice, not modern wellness content.
-You're ready to stop guessing.

----